Back to Holidays

 A popular event during the parade is when the people on the parade floats throw items into the crowd of observers.
 These items are usually strings of colorful beads or toy coins called doubloons.

 Many people have or attend king cake parties.
-The king cake is a coffee cake with a hidden bead inside it.
-A popular tradition is that whoever finds the bead has to buy the next king cake or hold the king cake party for their friends the following year.
+The king cake is a coffee cake that sometimes has a rich fruit or cream cheese filling.
+One popular tradition is when a small plastic baby (representing the baby Jesus) is hidden inside the cake.
+Whoever finds the baby has to buy the next king cake or hold the king cake party for their friends the following year.